adamlgreen/adamlgreen.github.io/index.md

 1. To help the listener develop a scientific and ethical framework for understanding cutting-edge genomic technologies.
 2. To expand the scope of conversations we have about genomics and bioethics, so that we, as a culture, can collectively determine the use of such technologies.

-My hope is that the podcast will begin some difficult but necessary conversations, conversations about issues that will define the future of our species.
+My hope is that the podcast will begin some difficult but necessary conversations, ones about issues that will define the future of our species.